Coronavirus emergency guidance for school transport and other council passenger transport from September 2020

 - Government (DfT) advice for passengers should be adhered to and can be found using the link at point 2 above.

-- Guidance from the DfE to parents about the autumn term of 31 July 2020 and school transport of 11 August 2020 are at the following links:
+- Guidance from the DfE to parents, carers, local authorities and schools are at the following links:

 Bus and taxi routes